Metaphysical Interior with Large Factory

-Metaphysical Interior with Large Factory (1916–17) is a painting by the Italian metaphysical painter Giorgio de Chirico.
+Metaphysical Interior with Large Factory is an oil-on-canvas painting by the Italian metaphysical painter Giorgio de Chirico, from 1916.
 It is part of a series that extended late into de Chirico's career.

 Like the other works in this series it depicts a small room cluttered with surreal objects.
-This time the main focus is a framed picture of a factory complex.
+This time the main focus is a painting within the painting, the framed picture of a factory complex.
+Matilde Battistini states that "The building in the Classical style represents a utopian wish to return to a city "made to the measure of man".
+The painting also includes drafting tools, which are symbols of the architect and engineers professions, according to Battistini.